for Veterans and the Public

 Remember, though, it can take a couple of weeks (and in rare cases up to several months) for an HIV test result to be positive for HIV after infected.
 This period of time is called the "window period."
-To be completely sure that you do not have HIV, you should get tested again in 3 to 6 months, and continue to protect yourself in the meantime.
+If you have had any possible exposures to HIV in the previous few months, you should get tested again in 1 to 3 months to be sure that you do not have HIV, and continue to protect yourself (for example, with condoms or PrEP) in the meantime.
 If you feel sick or have symptoms that might be caused by acute HIV infection (see What are the symptoms?), see your provider right away.
 You may need additional testing for acute HIV.

 Testing negative for HIV does not mean that you are immune to the virus, so it is important to continue protecting yourself.
-Don't get discouraged or give up if you slip (by having unsafe sex or sharing needles).
+Don't get discouraged or give up if you slip (by having sex without a condom or by sharing needles).